FREE 5-Ingredient Recipe EBook

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for cooking lobster tails, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for cooking lobster tails, what each one does in my recipe, and substitution options.
+For measurements, see the recipe card.

-- Lobster Tails – This recipe works with both warm water and cold water lobster, but if you have a choice, get the latter.
+- Lobster Tails – This recipe works with both warm water and cold water lobster, but I highly recommend the latter if you can get it.
 It has a whiter, firmer meat and tastes better.
 You can buy lobster tails at most grocery stores or at the seafood market (the freshest option), but I often prefer warehouse clubs because they have larger ones for a better price.

 - Salted Butter – Adds flavor, locks in moisture, and helps with browning.
-I use salted butter and don’t need salt, but you could also use unsalted butter and add salt separately (you’ll need 1/8 teaspoon of salt, or more to taste, if your butter is unsalted).
+I usually use salted butter, so I don’t need additional salt.
+You can also use unsalted butter and add salt separately (you’ll need 1/8 teaspoon of salt, or more to taste).
 Feel free to add some black pepper if you like, too.

 - Garlic – Use 2 fresh, crushed garlic cloves.
 Minced garlic is more likely to burn (and won’t mix with the other ingredients as well), so I don’t recommend it for broiled lobster tail.
 You can also substitute 1/2 teaspoon of garlic powder if that’s what you have on hand, but I think fresh tastes best.

-- Lemon Juice – Not only does it pair perfectly with lobster recipes, lemon juice also helps make the flesh more tender.
+- Lemon Juice – Not only does it pair perfectly with seafood, fresh lemon juice makes the lobster meat more tender.
+I also save some lemon wedges for serving.

-- Smoked Paprika – For flavor.
-Sweet paprika also works.
+- Smoked Paprika – I love its smoky flavor, but sweet paprika also works.

-- Cayenne Pepper – I used just a pinch, so my broiled lobster recipe did not come out spicy, but you can add more if you like a kick.
+- Cayenne Pepper – I used just a pinch, so my lobster tail recipe did not come out spicy.
+You can add more if you like a kick.

 - Cut the lobster shell.
-Using kitchen shears, cut down the center of the shell, all the way to the tail, but not cutting the tail.
+Using kitchen shears, cut down the center of the top shell, all the way to the tail.
 You want to cut through the top of the shell, but don’t cut through the bottom.

-- Split the shell.
-Using your thumbs and fingers to spread open the shell.
-Gently split it open first, and then continue to open up the shell more, so that it separates away from the meat on the sides.
-If you see a dark line down the center of the tail (this is the intestinal tract), remove it with your hands.
-It’s safe to eat, but doesn’t look appealing.
+- Split it open.
+Using your hands to spread open up the shell, so that it separates away from the meat on the sides.
+If I find the meat sticking to the shell, I just separate it with my fingers.
+And if you see a dark line down the center of the tail (this is the intestinal tract), remove it.
+It’s safe to eat, but doesn’t look (or taste) good.

-- Place lobster meat over the shell.
-Gently pull the lobster tail meat upward, separating it away from the bottom shell.
+- Lift the lobster meat over the shell.
+Gently pull the meat upward, separating it away from the bottom shell.
 Leave the end attached to the tail fin.
-Slightly push together the empty shell underneath and place the row of meat on top.
+Gently push together the empty shell underneath and place the row of meat on top.

 - Place onto a lined baking sheet, flesh side up.
-Now you’re ready to cook the lobster tail recipe!
+Now let’s go cook my lobster tail recipe!

 How To Cook Lobster Tail